pyrrolyliodobenzene/pygame-examples/README.md

 # pygame-examples

-Brand new examples for the pygame library.
+A collection of new pygame examples, written entirely in Python 3.

+The code is in the public domain.